carmenLopera/Form3/README.md

 - Install docker-compose [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
 - Environment Variables:
-  - MONGO_URI : Defined in docker-compose.yaml will be taken from there if the services are ran inside Docker.
+  - MONGO_URI : Defined in docker-compose.yaml will be taken from there if the services are running inside Docker.

   Note: inside main.go MONGO_URI defaults to "localhost:27017" when MONGO_URI is empty.